22 Infections That Can Affect Your Pregnancy

 Cytomegalovirus (CMV) is a double-stranded herpes virus and is spread through contact of body fluids.
-Children can develop CMV at birth and show signs like unusually small head, abnormality of nervous system, enlarged spleen and liver and jaundice.
+Children can develop CMV at birth and show signs like unusually small head, abnormality of the nervous system, and enlarged spleen, liver and jaundice.
 Some babies are stillborn while some suffer serious visual, auditory and neural issues.
-Good hygiene practices help to avoid this infection and if infected during pregnancy, ultrasounds are done to check the well being of the baby.
+Good hygiene practices help to avoid this infection, and if infected during pregnancy, ultrasounds are done to check the well being of the baby.

 14. Dengue Fever

-Another mosquito-borne viral infection, dengue fever causes pre-term labour, low birth weight and stillbirth if transmitted during labour to child.
+Another mosquito-borne viral infection, dengue fever causes preterm labour, low birth weight and stillbirth if transmitted during labour to the child.
 Some symptoms of dengue include high fever, severe headache, joint pain, muscle and bone pain and mild bleeding from nose or gums.
-To prevent this, a pregnant mother should take measures to keep away from mosquitoes- the carriers of the disease.
+To prevent this, a pregnant mother should take measures to keep away from mosquitoes, the carriers of the disease.

 The Human Immunodeficiency Virus (HIV) affects the immune system of an infected person.
-A confidential screening test is performed as a part of pre-natal examinations and counselling is carried out for the expecting mother.
-The most fatal stage of this illness is Acquired Immunodeficiency Syndrome (AIDS)- a case where the patient is tested positive for carrying HIV.
+A confidential screening test is performed as a part of prenatal examinations, and counselling is carried out for the expecting mother.
+A stage of the illness that is considered fatal is Acquired Immunodeficiency Syndrome (AIDS), which is when the patient is tested positive for carrying HIV.
 A pregnant mother may transfer the virus to her baby during pregnancy, birth or even while breastfeeding.
-Baby born to an HIV positive mother undergoes a screening test at time of the birth.
-This is a life-threatening illness and hence timely measures have to be taken if the mother gets infected during pregnancy so as to give birth a healthy baby.
+A baby born to an HIV positive mother undergoes a screening test at the time of the birth.
+This is a life-threatening illness, and hence timely measures have to be taken if the mother gets infected during pregnancy so as to give birth to a healthy baby.

-Caused by a parasite called Toxoplasma gondii, the risk of this infection being transmitted from mother to unborn child increases as pregnancy advances, though, if it is transmitted in the first trimester it becomes more severe.
+Caused by a parasite called Toxoplasma gondii, the risk of this infection being transmitted from mother to unborn child increases as pregnancy advances; however, if it is transmitted in the first trimester, it becomes more severe.
 It is transmitted by having undercooked meat or food, by handling contaminated soil or through cat litter.
-It cannot be transmitted from one person to another by any means other than from mother to child during birth or through organ transplant or blood transfusion.
+It cannot be transmitted from one person to another by any means other than from mother to child during birth or through an organ transplant or blood transfusion.

-Trichomoniasis or trich is caused by a microscopic parasite which travels into the host body through body fluids and is associated with causing pre-term birth and pre-term rupture of the membranes.
-It can cause vagina to become red or itchy accompanied by greenish or yellowish discharge with a frothy appearance and foul smell.
-Antibiotics are prescribed to newborns to avoid infection getting to the child.
+Trichomoniasis or trich is caused by a microscopic parasite which travels into the host body through body fluids and is associated with causing preterm birth and preterm rupture of the membranes.
+It can cause the vagina to become red or itchy accompanied by greenish or yellowish discharge with a frothy appearance and foul smell.
+Antibiotics are prescribed to newborns to prevent the baby from getting the infection.

 20. Zika Virus

-Zika virus can be transmitted by mosquito or can be sexually transmitted too.
-During pregnancy, it causes microcephaly (abnormally small head) in child.
+Zika virus can be transmitted by a mosquito or can be sexually transmitted, too.
+During pregnancy, it causes microcephaly (abnormally small head) in the child.
 In later years, it can cause visual, auditory and speech impairment, poor growth and even seizures.
 The best way to avoid Zika is to avoid travelling to places where Zika virus is prevalent.

 21. Infections Transmitted By Animals

 Toxoplasmosis is an infection which is caused by contact with cat litter.
 Similarly, Chlamydia psittaci is an organism present in sheep or lamb that is known to cause miscarriage in pregnant women.
 Lamb and sheep are also carriers of toxoplasma.
-Milking and handling new born lamb should be avoided.
-Pigs are source of Hepatitis E and contact with pigs or pig faeces is highly risky in pregnancy.
+Milking and handling lamb should be avoided.
+Pigs are a source of Hepatitis E, and contact with pigs or pig faeces is highly risky in pregnancy.